zspitz/DateTimeVisualizer/README.md

 ## Usage

-Choose **DateTime Visualizer** from the magnifying glass dropdown while in a Visual Studio debugging session.
+Choose **DateTime Visualizer** from the magnifying glass dropdown on an expression which references a `DateTime` while in a Visual Studio debugging session.
 If there is only one entry, or you've previously chosen it, you can click directly on the magnifying glass.

 > **Note**
 > If the type of the target expression is `DateTime`: